Swimming Year Round!

 Our goal is to keep a Burbank pool open all year round.
 These are potentially great Burbank facilities and we need your help to keep them open year round.

-Yes, it has been nearly two years without an update or report on Burbank lap swimming!
+Yes, it has been a long time without an update or report on Burbank lap swimming!
 "No news is good news?"
 Briefly:

 A very positive development is the appointment of Diego Cevallos as the new Aquatics Coordinator.
 His office is at the Verdugo pool.
 He can be contacted at 818-238-5456 or by email.
 Our meeting with Mr. Cevallos showed him to be very experienced, professional and aware of improvements needed for both Burbank pools and its aquatic program.